 Figure S2.
 Frequency distributions of the number of times that an adult colour-ringed shag was resighted at Bullers of Buchan during the breeding season in (A) 2017, (B) 2018 and (C) 2019.
 Y-axes show the numbers of individuals.
 Mean numbers of resightings per individual were 4.1, 4.7 and 5.6 in 2017-2019 respectively, and variances were 4.1, 4.4 and 5.8 respectively.
 Consequently, there was therefore little or no overdispersion compared to expectation given a Poisson distribution of resightings.

 Winter surveys for colour-ringed shags were also carried out at numerous other sites along the east coast of Scotland, primarily ranging from Northumberland to Caithness [1,2-4].
-Totals of 17 and 29 colour-ringed individuals known to breed at Bullers of Buchan were resighted elsewhere in winters 2017-2018 and 2018-2019 respectively (36 different individuals), and hence were directly observed to be migrants.
+These surveys focussed on key night roost locations where shags could be observed pre-dusk, as well as day roosts adjacent to the night roosts.
+Totals of 17 and 29 colour-ringed individuals known to breed at Bullers of Buchan were resighted at night roosts elsewhere in winters 2017-2018 and 2018-2019 respectively (36 different individuals), and hence were directly observed to be migrants.
 These individuals were observed between ~35km and 160km away from Bullers of Buchan (Fig. S3).
+These individuals were seen at these locations on multiple occasions through the winter, with no intervening sightings in the Bullers of Buchan area.
+They consequently provide direct evidence that focal individuals had moved away for a protracted period, representing migration rather than solely daily foraging trips.
 The total of 46 individual-year encounter histories comprised 24 and 22 that the mixture models assigned as late migrants and early migrants respectively.
+Individuals that were never observed in any of the survey areas in either of the two winters are likely to have moved further away.

 Figure S3.
 Distribution of distances (km) that migrant individual shags were observed away from Bullers of Buchan across winters 2017-2018 and 2018-2019.
-The discrete distribution reflects the distances to major surveyed roost sites.
+The discrete distribution reflects the distances to major surveyed night roost sites.

 Table S1.
 Data summaries for 2017-2018 and 2018-2019: numbers of (A) focal individuals, (B) observed surviving individuals, (C) individuals with observed reproductive success and unique breeding events, (D) focal individuals originally ringed as chicks or adults, (E) individuals observed as young or older adults, (F) estimated initial class (i.e. state) probabilities (± 1 standard error) and 95% confidence interval, (G) surviving individuals assigned to their most likely class with probabilities PMax≥0.95 or ≥0.75, (H) individuals with observed reproductive success assigned to the classes interpreted as resident (R), late migrant (LM) or early migrant (EM).
 H shows means and 95% confidence intervals across 10000 realisations of individuals’ probabilistic class assignments.
 In B, C, G and H, proportions are shown in parentheses.